Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Residential Property

-- Disrepair and fitness for human habitation.
+- Disrepair and fitness for human habitation claims.

 Commercial Property